singul4ri7y/ai-resume-reviewer/README.md

 CrunchResume allows you to review your resume against job description and gives feedback on relevance and ATS readability using AI!

 CrunchResume uses local LLaMA 3.2 inference using Ollama to provide feedback.
+This app uses an Electron frontend + REST API backend to communicate with Ollama.

 ## 1. Demonstration